inventhouse/allgit/README.md

   - how to unit test all this?
   - add more tests as new features are added

+- more/better error handling (catch exceptions and do something nicer with them)
-- trying to run existing script that lacks execute permission throws PermissionError
+  - DONE: trying to run existing script that lacks execute permission throws PermissionError

 - branch workflow
   - easy create, rebase, squash, push, fix, rebase, squash, push, eventually delete